PawelStroinski/eventful/doc/tutorial.md

 ## JSON

-By default Eventful will write & read events in Transit-JSON.
+By default Eventful will write & read events in EDN.
 To use plain JSON instead, we need to do few things:

 1. Include the cheshire dependency in our project.